 Note: If the early admission applicant has not dual enrolled in EFSC courses previously, the student must first complete the EFSC general admissions process before submitting the Early Admission application.
-The college requires all first-time dual enrollment students to attend a Dual Enrollment Orientation and at that time submit their completed EFSC Application for Admission and official high school transcript.
+The college requires all first-time dual enrollment students to attend a Dual Enrollment Orientation.

 Students accepted into the Early Admission program must register for at least four courses that total 12 postsecondary credits in both the fall and spring terms of their senior year.
 Students may not count a course co-requisite, such as CHML 1025, as one of the four courses.
 Students earn both high school and postsecondary credit at the same time.

 Question 18: What are the eligibility criteria for Early Admission?